dampolo/coderrbackend/README.md

 2. Create and activate a virtual environment with the following commands:

-   Creat virtual environment
+   A. Creat virtual environment
    ```bash
    python3 -m venv env
    ```

-   Activate virtual environment
+   B. Activate virtual environment

    On Windows
    ```bash
    "env/Scripts/activate"
    ```

-   or try like follow
+   or if it does not work, try like follow
    ```bash
    env/Scripts/activate
    ```